FRED CARTER WILLIAMS, FAIA (1913-2000)

 1951 - The W. Carey Parker and Evelyn Parker House, 2106 Banbury Road, Raleigh NC.
 Turner Williams was the primary architect and Macon Smith did the checking.
 Sold in 2006 to Stephen Kicklighter and William Madison.
 Originally 2400 square feet.
 Subsequent renovations by architect Perry Cox.
 Winner of the 2007 Sir Walter Raleigh Preservation award.
 Renovations include a gourmet kitchen, granite and travertine counters, a new rose garden and heated salt water pool, and of course more square footage.
 The house is now 4310 square feet.
-Sold in 2008 to Rebecca Brooks Bell and Jesse Lipson.
-They build an additional house next door.
+Sold in 2008 to Rebecca Brooks Bell and Jesse Lipson, who built an additional house next door.
 Photos by James West.

 1952 - The Edwin McNeill and Wilda Poteat House, 2802 Exeter Circle, Raleigh NC.
 Commissioned 1949.
 Sold in 1958 to Baker Lee and Margaret W. Sears.
 Sold in 1961 to Adele B. and William Dunn Jr. Sold in 1981 to Alan H. and Harriet Dill Peterson.
 Deeded in 1989 to Alan H. and Winifred K. Peterson.
 A sunroom and deck added in 1989.
 Sold in 1997 to Michael C. White and Margaret Louise Sullivan.
 Renovations including a second level addition done in 2000.
 Sold in 2000 to John A. and Ashley E. Toler.
 Sold in 2006 to Mary Prevost and Donald E. Blue.

 1952 - The H. B. and Katie Dickson House, 2906 Grant Avenue, Raleigh NC.
-Not a Modernist house.
+Traditional design.
 Commissioned 1948.
 B/W photos from their daughter, Beverly Dail Luciani.
 Sold in 1993 to J. Herbert Joyner.
 Sold in 1993 to James A. Campbell and Donald W. Langdon.
 Sold in 1994 to Joseph S. Arrowood.
 Sold in 1994 to Shawn M. Rayburn.
 Sold in 1999 to David and Dargan Mould.